thosgood/this-weeks-finds/markdown/151-200/week175.md

 6\) Richard V. Kadison and John Ringrose, Fundamentals of the Theory of Operator Algebras, 4 volumes, Academic Press, New York, 1983-1992.

-7\) Shoichiro Sakai, C\*-algebras and W\*-algebras, Springer, Berlin,
+7\) Shoichiro Sakai, C*-algebras and W*-algebras, Springer, Berlin,
 1971.

-A W\*-algebra is basically just a von Neumann algebra, but defined
-\"intrinsically\", in a way that doesn\'t refer to a particular representation as operators on a Hilbert space.
+A W*-algebra is basically just a von Neumann algebra, but defined "intrinsically", in a way that doesn't refer to a particular representation as operators on a Hilbert space.

 For applications to physics, try these: